hdragos/cadf/README.md

 # Convolutional autoencoder denoising framework

 ## What is this
-CADF (Convolutional autoencoder denoising framework) is a web application that permits the denoising of images using convolutional autencoders.
+AutoDenf (Convolutional autoencoder denoising framework) is a web application that permits the denoising of images using convolutional autencoders.
 It also can manage datasets and convolutional autoencoders.

 This web application uses a client-server architecture.